← All Beaches

 Long-Period Swell & Set Waves

 Read the table above.
 Any swell period above 15 seconds means danger.
 Waves travel in sets separated by long, quiet intervals — sometimes as long as 20 minutes of calm.
 On long period days, stay aware!
-Do not approach the water's edge during a quiet stretch — that calm is when energy is building offshore.
+During the quiet periods between sets, energy is building offshore.
+People who walk to the water's edge during the lull are swept in when a set arrives.

 🌡️